SomeNameSomeSurname/Twitch-HLTB-Bot/README.md

 ```python
 pip install twitchio==2.10.0 howlongtobeatpy
 ```
-Notice that TwitchIO 3.0.0 and further versions stop supporting IRC, so updating it from 2.10 will break bot
+Notice that TwitchIO 3.0.0 and further versions stop supporting IRC, so updating it from 2.10 will break bot.
+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details